kumar-a/my-website/content/project/siwaliks/index.md

 slides: ""
 ---

-Siwaliks is the youngest and southernmost foot hills of Himalayas.
-These youngest mountain ranges are considered as one of the most degraded ecosystems of the Himalayan landscape.
-Climate change, landslides, human encroachment, urbanisation and industrilisation are possessing serious threats to the ecosystem structure and functions in this region.
-This project aims to investigate the responses of ecosystem structure and functions to the climate change.
+Siwaliks refer to southernmost foot hills of the Himalayas.
+These youngest ranges are considered as one of the most degraded ecosystems of the Himalayan landscape.
+This project aims to investigate the ecosystem structure and functions in Siwaliks.